PRINCIPLES OF ADR

 -

-Disputes should be resolved in the simplest and most cost effective way.
+Disputes should be resolved in the simplest and most cost-effective way.
 Steps to resolve disputes including using ADR processes, wherever appropriate, should be made as early as possible and both before and throughout any court or tribunal proceedings.

 -